MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionInstance.md

 ```

 ### -ConnectionId
-Gets or sets the WFM connection id for the new instance.
+Gets or sets the WFM connection ID for the new instance.
 This can be retrieved by running [Get-CsTeamsShiftsConnection](Get-CsTeamsShiftsConnection.md).

 ```yaml
 Type: String